 If you can, take photos of the accident scene and of your injuries as evidence.
 If there were any witnesses to the accident, such as colleagues or customers, ask if they would mind taking down their details.
 They may be able to provide a witness statement that could help strengthen your potential injury claim.

-In most cases, you have just 3 years from the date of your accident to make a claim, so it is important to speak to a solicitor as soon as possible if you are thinking about making a claim.
+In most cases, you have just 3 years from the date of your accident to make a claim, so it is important to make an enquiry as soon as possible if you are thinking about making a claim.
 If you are under the age of 18, you have 3 years from the date of your 18th birthday in which to take legal action.

 Will I lose my job if I make a claim?